If you or someone else is in immediate danger call 911 and/or campus security at 204‑474‑9341.

 2. If possible, share with a safe person

 Talking to someone who you know cares about you and whom you trust can be very helpful in meeting your needs and feeling a sense of safety and support.
-Many faculty and staff members across our campuses are equipped to receive disclosures of sexual violence.
-Please feel comfortable talking to a U of M employee to receive support.
+Many faculty and staff members across our campuses are equipped to received disclosures of sexual violence, including the staff at the Sexual Violence Resource Centre.
+We encourage you to contact staff at the Sexual Violence Resource Centre, or talk to another U of M employee that you feel comfortable with in order to receive support.

 3. Receive medical attention